 Fennel is perhaps more intimidating looking than it is, with its wild stalks and fronds.
 Here's my favorite method for cutting and cleaning a fresh fennel bulb:

-Remove the stalks and fronds
+Step 1: Remove the Stalks and Fronds

 Once you've got your bulb sliced, toss it into a colander and rinse the fennel well under cool water.
 This will insure that all your fennel is super clean and ready to eat!

-Serving suggestions for the Fennel Apple Salad
+Serving and Storage Tips for Fennel Apple Salad

-Fennel Salad with Apples and Goat Cheese Dressing
+Fennel Apple Salad with Goat Cheese Dressing

 Equipment